 Preparing your deposit

 It is best to prepare your data/software and metadata (the information that describes your item) in advance.
 This makes the process easier, and also ensures your deposit is correct at submission.
 Most funders now require a Data Management Plan (DMP) to be in place for the length of a research project, and your deposit should be managed in line with this.
-Having a plan should also make deposit much easier.
 Bear in mind that, once licensed, datasets and core metadata should not be changed.

 Check your permissions and rights